-To reduce oiliness of the Pitta skin, make a face pack with ¼ cup of Fuller’s earth, 1 teaspoon of red sandal wood powder, and 1/4th tea spoon of turmeric powder.
-Mix into a paste using rose water and apply on the affected part with a brush.
+To reduce the oiliness of the Pitta skin, make a face pack with ¼ cup of Fuller’s earth, 1 teaspoon of red sandalwood powder, and 1/4th teaspoon of turmeric powder.
+Mix into a paste using rose water and apply to the affected part with a brush.
 Rinse with cold water when dry.

-Blemishes-Aloe vera gel 2 table spoonof aloe vera gel can be mixed with a pinch of turmeric and 1 teaspoon of red sandalwood powder to make a paste.
+Blemishes-Aloe vera gel 2 tablespoons of aloe vera gel can be mixed with a pinch of turmeric and 1 teaspoon of red sandalwood powder to make a paste.
 Apply to the skin for 15 minutes every day to gradually remove blemishes.

-To remove sun spots – Mix together 1 ounce of Cucumber juice,1/2 teaspoon each of lemon juice and rose water and apply with a cotton swab.
-Allow to sit on the affected parts of the skin for ½ to 1 hour.
-Rinse first with luke warm water followed by cool water.
+To remove sun spots – Mix together 1 ounce of Cucumber juice,1/2 teaspoon each of lemon juice, and rose water and apply with a cotton swab.
+Allow sitting on the affected parts of the skin for ½ to 1 hour.
+Rinse first with lukewarm water followed by cool water.

-For bad sweat odour, Mix 1 part ‘Trifla Powder, 1 part Fuller’s and 1/4th part sandal wood powder.
-Mix with rose water as needed to make a paste and apply on sweaty areas of the body.
+For bad sweat odor, Mix 1 part ‘Trifla Powder, 1 part Fuller’s, and 1/4th part sandalwood powder.
+Mix with rose water as needed to make a paste and apply to sweaty areas of the body.
 Rub the mixture off when it is almost dry.
-Take a bath with room temperature water or luke warm water.
+Take a bath with room temperature water or lukewarm water.

 To treat acne, Ayurveda recommends taking blood purifying herbs internally and applying medicated pastes externally.

 The recommended herbs for internal use in acne are Chirayta (Swertia Chirata) and Neem bark powder( Azadirachta indica).
-Either can be taken in powder form ½ teaspoons twice a day before meals twice a day with plain water .
+Either can be taken in powder form ½ teaspoons twice a day before meals or twice a day with plain water.

 For external application, the following herbs can be used according to the stages of acne